elec327/elec327.github.io/syllabus.md

 are built.

-**Objective:** Students should learn the fundamentals of embedded system programming and feel competent to design, build, and manufacture their own embedded devices. &nbsp;Furthermore, students should understand how embedded systems interface with external peripheral devices.
+**Objective:** Students should learn the fundamentals of embedded system programming and feel competent to design, build, and manufacture their own embedded devices.
+Furthermore, students should understand how embedded systems interface with external peripheral devices.
 Students should understand how application-specific blocks enable modern commercial devices.
 Finally, students should understand how to design and build their own embedded systems